3andne/restls/Restls: A Perfect Impersonation of TLS.md

     [Data]           <---->       [DATA]         <----> Shadowsocks Server
 ```

-## The Issues of ShadowTLS
+## The Issues of ShadowTLS-V2

-ShadowTLS provides a valuable solution for whitelist circumvention, but the protocol itself has significant issues, as it only provides client authentication and not server authentication.
+ShadowTLS provides a valuable solution for allowlist circumvention, but the protocol itself has significant issues, as it only provides client authentication and not server authentication.
 As pointed out by @CoiaPrant233:

 ```
 Browser --> Real TLS server ✅